Medicines Supply Security Guarantee

 From 1 July 2023, Minimum Stockholding Requirements apply which require manufacturers to hold a minimum of either 4 or 6 months’ of stock in Australia for certain PBS listed medicines, referred to as ‘Designated Brands’.
 While these measures will not prevent shortages that are outside of the control of Australian companies, they will help to ensure that Australian manufacturers are better placed to continue supply when global disruptions occur.
 Greater buffers allow time for supply disruptions to be resolved and ensure better continuity of supply for Australians, including through identifying alternative sources of supply (where possible).

-The investment by the medicines industry in managing supply chain risks through the minimum stockholding requirements is supported by the Australian Government through one-off price increases on 1 October 2022 and floor price protections for low-cost medicines.
+The investment by the medicines industry in managing supply chain risks through the minimum stockholding requirements is supported by the Australian Government through one-off price increases on 1 October 2022, price disclosure thresholds and floor price protections for designated brands.

 Price increases on 1 October 2022